Best Toned Legs Workout Ever [6 week plan]

 You will need a pair of dumbbells for this leg workout.

-If you are new to squatting or your knees wobble when you squat, you should practice how to squat without any weights in front of a mirror until it looks and feels right.
+If you are new to squatting or your knees wobble when you squat, you should practice squatting without any weights in front of a mirror until it looks and feels right.

 [A] Stand up straight dumbbells at your side.
 The feet should be firmly planted and shoulder-width apart.

 [B]Contract abs and slowly lower your hips as if you are about to sit in a chair.
-You should hinge at the hips and not the knees and always maintain a neutral back.
+It would help if you hinged at the hips and not the knees and always maintained a neutral back.

 [C] Lower yourself until your quads are parallel to the ground.
 For a deep squat, your quads can go beyond parallel.